 Find the Old French Steam Engine in 4000 Islands

 The Khone Phapheng falls were the reason that the railroad was built here.
-This 7 kilometre (4.3 miles) track was built by the French so that they could create a trade route up the Mekong from Cambodia to Laos and then China.
+This 7-kilometer (4.3 miles) track was built by the French so that they could create a trade route up the Mekong from Cambodia to Laos and then to China.
 The boats were loaded onto trains below the falls and then put back in the water above them.
 This practice lasted until 1940 when a road was built around the falls.
 See an old locomotive and check out the old railroad bridge that links Don Det and Don Khone.
 There are no trains today, but pedestrians and two-wheeled traffic can use the bridge.

 Source: Basile Morin [CC BY-SA (https://creativecommons.org/licenses/by-sa/4.0)]